 In all age groups and in all regions, women had higher prevalence of IADL limitations than men.
-The sex differences in IADL limitations (figure 3) were more marked than in ADL limitations (figure 2).
-Again, the greatest differences between men and women were seen in Eastern and Southern Europe although these were also present in Northern and Western Europe, but at lower levels (figure 3).
+The sex differences in IADL limitations (figure 2) were more marked than in ADL limitations (figure 1).
+Again, the greatest differences between men and women were seen in Eastern and Southern Europe although these were also present in Northern and Western Europe, but at lower levels (figure 2).

+In general, adjusting for education and income (Model 2) did not change the overall patterns but the sex and cohort differences were somewhat attenuated.

 Discussion